Priscillanne/ToDoList_App/README.md

 Limitations
 This iteration sets a solid foundation for future development, although the application functions effectively in its current form,
 * It lacks persistence data storage when all tasks are lost when the program exits.
 This will be addressed in the next iteration.

+Overall this iteration successfully delivers a fully functional, text based task manager with clean modular code and a focus on user experience.